janneri/crucible-stats/README.md

-# A stats facade for the Crucible Rest API.
+# A stats facade for the Crucible Rest API

 A small tool for getting company wide review statistics from Crucible.

-Crucible has a nice Rest API, but for statistical purpose it has problems:
+Crucible has a nice Rest API, but for observing review activity it has a few problems:
 * Fetching comments for a list of reviews takes a few minutes.
 * It hard to fetch company wide stats, which are based on the details of all reviews.
-** Review details are and must be hidden, but the statistics of them are no secret
+This is a matter of privileges.
+As a Crucible User I can see only a few reviews, but I should be able to see the statistics derived from all the reviews.

 This tool has the following features:

 * Caches the slow-to-fetch review details.
-* Does not reveal the details of reviews.
+* Reveals the statistics of all reviews, but does not reveal the details of any review.
-* Provides a Rest API for the cached data.
+* Provides the following Rest API for the cached data.

-## Json API
+## JSON API

-* /update-cache?username=<value>&password=<value>
+* /update-cache?username=value&password=value
-* /reviews?<params>
+* /reviews?*params*
-* /reviews-per-month?<params>
+* /reviews-per-month?*params*
-* /comments?<params>
+* /comments?*params*
-* /userstats?<params>
+* /userstats?*params*

+*params:* excludedProjects, includedProjects, authors, sinceDate, minComments

-The following optional params can be used to filter reviews:
+The *params* are optional, but they can be used to filter reviews.
-* excludedProjects includedProjects authors sinceDate minComments

 ## How to Run